ARVO: Atlas of Reproducible Vulnerabilities for Open-Source Software: ARVO

-Although the manual effort required may seem daunting, we found that in fact many of the missing resources are shared by many vulnerabilities and projects, so that fixing a relatively small number of resources resolves a large number of issues.
-Our current dataset includes fixes for 66 missing resources identified from the past 8 years of vulnerabilities; thus, in the worst case, keeping ARVO's fixes updated would only require updating about 8 records per year.
-This is a manageable amount of work, particularly given the benefits to reproducibility: applying these fixes allowed us to successfully reproduce an additional 1{,}568 vulnerabilities.
+Although the manual effort might appear daunting, in practice, most missing resources are shared across many vulnerabilities and projects.
+Fixing a relatively small set of resources, therefore, resolves a large number of cases.
+For example, our dataset includes only 53 unique missing resources identified over the past eight years; keeping ARVO's fixes updated would thus require updating roughly seven records per year.
+This translates to just a few hours of work annually, yet it enables substantial gains in reproducibility, allowing us to successfully reproduce thousands of additional vulnerabilities